PRPO: Paragraph-level Policy Optimization for Vision-Language Deepfake Detection: Methodology

 where $\mathcal{D} = \{(x_i, o_i, y_i)\}_{i=1}^N$ is our dataset consisting of images $x_i$, reasoning sequences $o_i$, and corresponding ground-truth labels $y_i$.
-Here, $z = e \cdot W$ denotes the projected image token input to Vicuna, and $\alpha$ is a trade-off parameter that balances the language modeling loss $\mathcal{L}^{\text{lm}}$ with the binary classification loss $\mathcal{L}^{\text{binary}}$.
+Here, $z = e \cdot W$ denotes the projected image token input to Vicuna, and $\alpha$ is a trade-off parameter that balances the language modeling loss $\mathcal{L}_{\text{lm}}$ with the binary classification loss $\mathcal{L}_{\text{binary}}$.

 Table~\ref{tab:domain_ddim_lm_bin} shows that incorporating a binary loss improves detection performance and strengthens Vicuna's ability to discriminate between real and fake images.
 However, gains remain limited by a core weakness of LLaVA: the CLIP ViT encoder~\citep{radfordLearningTransferableVisual2021}.
 While ViT captures global semantics effective for VQA, deepfake detection demands sensitivity to local, high-frequency artifacts, making ViT suboptimal.
-To overcome this, we propose DX-LLaVA, which replaces CLIP ViT with CLIP ConvNeXT~\citep{LaionCLIPconvnext_large_d_320laion2Bs29Bb131KftsoupHugging2023}, a convolutional encoder with stronger texture bias and greater sensitivity to subtle artifacts such as hairline irregularities, pore inconsistencies, and abnormal background details (Figure~\ref{fig:framework}).
+To overcome this, we propose \textbf{DX-LLaVA}, which replaces CLIP ViT with CLIP ConvNeXT~\citep{liu2022convnet}, a convolutional encoder with stronger texture bias and greater sensitivity to subtle artifacts such as hairline irregularities, pore inconsistencies, and abnormal background details (Figure~\ref{fig:framework}).
 Specifically, we use the output from \textbf{Stage 3} of ConvNeXT, yielding a $10 \times 10$ feature map flattened into $100$ pixel embeddings and projected into Vicuna's text embedding space via the projector.
-The objective remains as in Equation~\ref{eq:obj_function}, with both the projector and Vicuna fine-tuned to adapt to ConvNeXT features.
-Detection results are reported in Table~\ref{tab:detection_results}.
+The objective remains as in Eq. (\ref{eq:obj_function}), with both the projector and Vicuna fine-tuned to adapt to ConvNeXT features.
+The effectiveness of DX-LLaVA is examined in Section~\ref{subsec:ablation_llava_dxllava_prpo}.
+Detailed comparison between CLIP ViT and CLIP ConvNeXT is also provided in Appendix~\ref{appendix:ConvNext_ViT_comparison}.